Communicating digital exam details to your students

 Choose the option that best suits your exam

-Your subject coordinator will be available online for the first 45 minutes to answer any content related questions and issues via the exam support chat tool.
-This chat tool is to be used to ask questions directly to me if you have any confusion about the exam content.
+Your subject coordinator will be available online for the first 30 minutes to answer any content related questions and issues.

 For questions after this time please contact Stop1: